-In this case, "access denied" means the access to upsd, not the device communication port.
-You're being denied since the system has no permission to speak to upsd according to the access controls.
+In this case, "access denied" means the access to upsd(8), not the device communication port.
+You're being denied since the system has no permission to speak to upsd according to its access controls.

-There can be various reasons.
+There can be due to various reasons.
 To fix it, check:

-- the LISTEN directive in upsd.conf.
+- the LISTEN directive in upsd.conf(5).
 It should allow your local or remote access method, - your firewall rules.
-Port 3493/tcp must be opened to incoming connections, - your tcp-wrappers configuration (hosts.allow and hosts.deny).
+Port 3493/tcp must be opened to incoming connections, - your tcp-wrappers configuration (hosts.allow and hosts.deny) if used.

-Refer to the upsd(8) and upsd.conf(5) manpages for more information.
+Refer to the upsd(8) and upsd.conf(5) man pages for more information.